Number Bonds to 10

-Grab these 40 monster number bond task cards to strengthen your child’s number sense, adding and subtracting skills and math fluency.
+These monster-themed number bonds to 10 will help to strengthen your child’s number sense, adding and subtracting skills, and math fluency.

 - First, print off the Monster Number Bond Task Cards on card stock paper.

 - Then, laminate the large blank number bonds page and possibly the task cards.
 This will allow them to be used over and over again.

 - Next, cut out the monsters and place magnetic strips on the back of them.

 - Finally, Gather up dry erase markers and a cookie sheet and you are ready to go.

 There are three different types of task cards to help children learn number bonds.

 The first one shows two different monsters on a ten frame.
 On the large piece, the students will first copy the ten frames and figure out how many monsters there are.